-Feeling the fall mood?
-These two short autumn poems by Rilke and Hebbel are tiny doses of calm, beauty, and golden leaves.
+Are you looking for autumn poems to read when the days turn golden?
+These two short poems by Rilke and Hebbel are tiny doses of calm, beauty, and falling leaves.

 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.